Regina King Dazzles In A Pink Sparkly Dress For The 2020 Academy Awards

 “Could she be more perfect?” a fourth fan wondered.

 While King looked great for the Oscars, the actress isn’t nominated for a golden trophy this year.
-This time last year, however, she received an Academy Award win for Best Supporting Actress in If Beale Street Could Talk.
+This time last year, she received a best supporting actress award for If Beale Street Could Talk.
 The win was the first for the actress, who has been in the entertainment industry since the 1980s.

-Good Morning America reported after King’s win back in February 2019 that she thanked writer James Baldwin for her win during her acceptance speech.
-Baldwin wrote If Beale Street Could Talk as a book in the 1970s.
+Good Morning America reported after King’s win in February of 2019, she thanked writer James Baldwin during her acceptance speech.
+Baldwin wrote the book, If Beale Street Could Talk, in the 1970s.

 “James Baldwin birthed this baby, and Barry, you nurtured her, you surrounded her with so much love and support, so it’s appropriate to be standing here,” she said, referencing the film’s director, Barry Jenkins.